ingmarboeschen/mongoTable/README.md

-# mongoTable
+# mongoTable::mongoTable()

-Contains the function mongoTable() to create one and two dimensional frequency tables on a mongoDB connection initiated with the mongolite package.
+This function generates one-dimensional and two-dimensional frequency tables from data stored in a MongoDB database.
+Rather than retrieving the entire dataset through a `find()` operation, this function leverages MongoDB's aggregation capabilities to compile frequency data directly on the server, followed by post-processing in R.

 ## Usage
 ```R